 - Dangerous or negligent behaviour by those around you

 The range of injuries suffered in any fall from height can be huge, and it is not uncommon to see broken bones, bruises, cuts and scrapes as well as head injuries, neck and spinal cord damage.
 The most extreme falls from height can lead to a person losing their life so you can imagine how serious falls from height have the potential to be.
-If you have had aladder accident as a consequence of someone’s negligent or dangerous action or inaction, then claiming ladder fall injury compensation is a possibility.
+If you have had an aladder accident due to someone’s negligent or dangerous action or inaction, then claiming ladder fall injury compensation is a possibility.

-The most common reason for this, according to the statistics is the action of overreaching or the failure to properly secure the ladder.
+According to the statistics, the most common reason for this is overreaching or failing to secure the ladder properly.
 Scarily, they also state that around forty eight thousand people have to visit Accident and Emergency departments each year for ladder accident injuries, and at the least, 14 deaths per year occur due to ladder incidents.
 When it comes to the workplace, ladder incidents cost the economy here in the UK around sixty million pounds per year.

 It is also prudent to note one final statistic, especially for those asking ‘I fell of a ladder at work, can I claim?’.
-The statistic we are talking about is that ladder grips, when properly fixed and used can up the stability of ladders by at the very least 350%.
+The statistic we are talking about is that ladder grips, when properly fixed and used, can up ladders’ stability by at the very least 350%.

 Manufacturer’s error can be the cause of many accidents, and a ladder accident is no different to any other in this regard.
-When it comes to making a personal injury claim, it is important to remember that if someone else is responsible for your accident, you can make claims.
+When it comes to making a ladder accident claim, it is important to remember that you can make claims if someone else is responsible for your accident.

 However, it is important to remember that you would not necessarily be claiming from the manufacturer for a ladder accident caused by faulty ladders.
 Just like any other product, wear and tear happens every time you use a ladder, and if it has not been checked, or replaced when it should have been, for example after risk assessment, then your employer might be held liable for the accident you’ve had.

 Being able to use a ladder safely requires knowledge and understanding of how the ladder works and how to ensure it poses as little risk as possible.
-This is something, if you use ladders at work, that your employer should be able to train you on.
+If you use ladders at work, this is something that your employer should be able to train you on.
 Should you have not received this type of training, or the training was not of a good standard, then it is usually possible for you to pursue personal injury claims against an employer for this.